thelearn-tech/basic-tools/README.md

 # basic-tools
-By running this script you can install every basic tools you will need in the beginning of termux as a beginner and it is very easy to install just follow the steps below
+By running this script you can install every basic tools you will need in the beginning of termux as a beginner and it is very easy

  This will install nano python figlet cowsay apache2 w3m wget and ngrok Also most off the other small things as dependencies

-Includes IP-Tracer
+Includes IP-Tracer and speedtest-cli

+ to install just follow the steps below

-PKG install git
+pkg install git

 git clone https://github.com/thelearn-tech/basic-tools